-Interface is proud to offer multiple financial aid options for students and employers.
-As of 2018, students can use their GI Bill benefits for classes!
+AIM Code School is proud to offer multiple payment options for students and employers.

 Tuition Payment Options

-Make payments directly to Interface.
-A down payment of 50% is required before the start of the course, then split the rest over 5 months.
+Make payments directly to AIM Code School.
+A down payment of 50% is required before the start of the course, then split the rest over 6 months.
 We’ll set up automatic payments via credit card or ACH transfer.